ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 prevent a denial of service attack against L2 as well as allow the total amount of guaranteed gas to be below the L2 block gas limit.

-We set a guaranteed gas limit of 2,500,000 gas per L1 block.
-This corresponds to the L2 gas target that we expect.
+We set a guaranteed gas limit of 8,000,000 gas per L1 block and a target of 2,000,000 gas per L1 block.
+These numbers enabled occasional large transactions while staying within our target and maximum gas usage on l2.

 ## 1559 Fee Market